Seatis/my-teaching-materials/exercises/testing/sum/java.md

 # Sum
 - Create a sum method in your class which has an ArrayList of Integers as parameter
 - It should return the sum of the elements in the list
-- Create a test for that
+- Follow these steps:
-    - Add a new test method
+    - Add a new test case
     - Instantiate your class
     - create a list of integers
     - use the `assertEquals` to test the result of the created sum method